joeg3/selenium-grid-example/README.md

 ### Things to improve/fix:
 * Have Vagrant run the Ansible script to provision.
 When I tried, it didn't seem to run.
+* Parameterize hub port number in `testng.xml` much like the hub ip address is.

 ### Gotcha's I had to resolve
 1. I read somewhere before I started the project that to run the tests in parallel you have to use TestNG instead of JUnit.
 So I went that route early on.